Part of the security infrastructure for AI agents

 MCP Servers

-Attest and monitor Claude Desktop MCP servers
+Attest and monitor Claude Desktop and Claude Code MCP servers across every machine in your fleet.

 AutoGen Systems

-Apache-2.0 licensed.
+Apache 2.0 licensed.
 Inspect, modify, and contribute to the codebase.

 Deploy on your infrastructure.
 Your data never leaves your environment.

-Zero Cost
+Zero cost

 OpenA2A CLI

-opena2a identity
+opena2a-cli identity

 Create identities, calculate trust scores, manage governance, and view audit logs.
 The fastest way to get started with AIM.
 No server required.

-Use when:
+Use when

 • Getting started with AIM